Skip to Content

-Pitbull First Heat and Cycle: What to Expect and When
+Pitbull First Heat and Cycle: What to Expect

 A Pitbull’s heat cycle or reproductive cycle is when a series of hormonal changes occur.
 The time of the first heat marks the onset of fertility.
-It means your dog is receptive to mating and she will release mating hormones.
+It means your dog is receptive to mating, and she will release mating hormones.

-The heat cycle is repeated every 6 months for the rest of your dog’s life.
+The heat cycle is repeated every six months for the rest of your dog’s life.
 While some age-related variations will occur during your dog’s life, a Pitbull’s heat cycle typically happens in four stages.

 Proestrus Stage